ArtemPodloboshnikov/shingi-ryu/pages/one-sword/traditional-one-sword.md

 </details>

 # Shunkan idō (瞬間移動)
 «Instant step» – moving towards the enemy with the help of jerks followed by an attack.
-It is better to use with the technique [[one-sword-techniques#Kage Hanareba (影離刃)|Kage Hanareba]]. #sport
+It is better to use with the technique [[traditional-one-sword#Kage Hanareba (影離刃)|Kage Hanareba]].

 ![[shunkan_ido.gif]]
 <details>